im-ajin/NANDFixPro/README.md

 * **What it does**: Uses your Switch's unique PRODINFO to rebuild the entire NAND using clean, pre-packaged donor partitions.
 * **When to use it**: Use this when multiple partitions (not just SYSTEM) are corrupt, but your console's PRODINFO is still readable and intact.
 * **Outcome**: Your console is restored to a factory-like state. **All user data will be erased.**
+* **New Advanced Option** - Fix USER Partition: This level now includes a separate, advanced function to repair only a corrupt USER partition without touching the rest of the OS.
+This is a faster alternative if your problem is isolated to user data corruption (e.g., being unable to boot past the setup screen).
+Like the full rebuild, this process will also erase all user data.

 ####  Level 3: Complete Recovery (Last Resort)
 * **What it does**: Reconstructs a complete NAND from scratch using a **donor PRODINFO file** and a pre-built NAND skeleton.
 It automatically detects the eMMC size (32GB/64GB) to use the correct template.
 * **When to use it**: This is the final option for a completely dead or lost NAND where even the original PRODINFO is gone or corrupt.
 * **Outcome**: A brand new, functional NAND is written to the eMMC. **This is a total overwrite.**

 ---